petter-holmberg/cpp-ref/concurrency.md

 A `std::thread` is an abstraction of the computer hardware's notion of a computation.
 All threads work in the same address space.
 For hardware protection against data races, use some notion of a process.
 Stacks are not shared between threads, so local variables are not subject to data races, unless if they are accessed through pointers.
 For this reason, watch out for by-reference context bindings of local variables or capturing members of an object through `[this]` in lambdas used as tasks.
 If in doubt, copy (`[=]`).
 [Stroustrup13](#Stroustrup13) §42.2 §42.4.6

+Thread-based programming calls for manual management of thread exhaustion, oversubscription, load balancing, and adaptation to a new platform.
+[Meyers14](#Meyers14) §35

 ### Launching threads

 A new thread is started by constructing a `std::thread` object, passing a function or function object as the first argument.
-A `std::thread` is intended to map one-to-one with the operating system's threads, and is movable but not copyable.
-[Stroustrup13](#Stroustrup13) §42.2 [Williams12](#Willams12) §2.1.1:
+A `std::thread` is intended to map one-to-one with the operating system's software threads, and is movable but not copyable.
+If a new software thread cannot be created, a `std::system_error` exception is thrown.
+[Stroustrup13](#Stroustrup13) §42.2 [Williams12](#Willams12) §2.1.1

 **Example:**

     void thread_function() {
-        // In the first thread
+        // In the first thread.
     }

     struct thread_function_object() {
         void operator()() const {
-            // In the second thread
+            // In the second thread.
         }
     };

     struct thread_class() {
         void thread_member_function() {
-            // In the third thread
+            // In the third thread.
         }
     };

     std::thread first_thread(thread_function);
-    std::thread second_thread{thread_function_object()};
+    std::thread second_thread {thread_function_object()};
     thread_class obj;
     std::thread third_thread(&thread_class::thread_member_function, &obj);
     std::thread fourth_thread([](
-        /* In the fourth thread */
+        /* In the fourth thread. */
     });

+Because `std::thread` objects may start running a function immediately after they are initialized, declare them last in a class.
+That guarantees that at the time they are constructed, all the data members that precede them have already been initialized and can therefore safely be accessed by the asynchronously running thread that correspond to the `std::thread` data member.
+[Meyers14](#Meyers14) §37

 ### Waiting for threads to complete

 Once a thread is started, explicitly decide to wait for it to finish by calling `.join()`, or leave it to run on its own by calling `.detach()`.
 If none of these options are chosen, the thread's destructor will terminate the program, to prevent a system thread from accidentally outliving its `std::thread` object.
-Avoid destroying a running thread like this.
-[Stroustrup13](#Stroustrup13) §42.2.2
+Avoid destroying a running thread like this by making `std::thread`s unjoinable on all paths.
+[Meyers14](#Meyers14) §37 [Stroustrup13](#Stroustrup13) §42.2.2

 Calling `.join()` can only be done once for a given thread and once it's called, the `std::thread` object is no longer associated with the now finished thread.
 Its member function `.joinable()` will return false to indicate this.
 [Stroustrup13](#Stroustrup13) §42.2 [Williams12](#Willams12) §2.1.2

 To avoid program termination if an exception occurs, make sure that the thread is joined in both the normal and the exceptional case.
-This can be ensured using the RAII idiom: [Stroustrup13](#Stroustrup13) §42.2.4 [Williams12](#Willams12) §2.1.3
+This can be ensured using the RAII idiom.
+[Stroustrup13](#Stroustrup13) §42.2.4 [Williams12](#Willams12) §2.1.3

 **Example implementation:**